 - Compare it to projected earnings: Especially if hiring new employees, do you expect to make enough profit to cover all of their expenses?
 If not, how will you change this budget or other areas of your budget to compensate?

 If you’re new to doing payroll, you should take a look at our guide on payroll compliance to ensure you always stay on the right side of the law.

-Once you have a budget enacted, you should track actual expenses as you do payroll throughout the year.
+Once you have a budget in place, you should track actual expenses as you do payroll throughout the year.
 Record them on a monthly basis.
-Maintaining good payroll records will help you if you ever do a payroll audit or are audited by an external entity like the IRS.
+Maintaining good payroll records will help you maintain your payroll accounting, or if you ever do a payroll audit.

 To help establish a solid payroll budget and process, check out our free payroll templates.